limpkin/mooltipass/source_code/src/USB/README.md

 0xAA: Set Bootloader Password
 -----------------------------
 From plugin/app: Mooltipass standard: set the 62bytes password used to unlock the bootloader.
+Mooltipass Mini: contains AES key 1 and 30 first bytes of AES key 2.

 From Mooltipass: 1 byte data packet, 0x00 indicates that the request wasn't performed, 0x01 if so

 0xAB: Jump to Bootloader
 ------------------------
 From plugin/app: Mooltipass standard: send the 62bytes password to unlock the bootloader on the device.
+Mooltipass mini: not implemented.

 0xAC: Get random number
 -----------------------